Joe Jonas Sweet-Talks New Wife Sophie Turner On Twitter

 — J O E J O N A S (@joejonas) May 3, 2019

-The Little White Wedding Chapel has been the scene of numerous celebrity weddings reported People Magazine.
+The Little White Wedding Chapel has been the scene of numerous celebrity weddings, reported People Magazine.
 Britney Spears married her childhood friend Jason Alexander there in a quickie wedding where she was walked down the aisle by a hotel bellman.
-Other celebs that married at the venue according to People were Frank Sinatra and Mia Farrow in 1969, Paul Newman and JoAnn Woodward in 1958, Bruce Willis and Demi Moore in 1987 and Sarah Michelle Gellar and Freddie Prinze Jr. in 2002.
+Other celebs that married at the venue, according to People, were Frank Sinatra and Mia Farrow in 1969, Paul Newman and JoAnn Woodward in 1958, Bruce Willis and Demi Moore in 1987, and Sarah Michelle Gellar and Freddie Prinze Jr. in 2002.

 The venue also has a drive-thru “Tunnel of Love” wedding chapel for those who want the quickest of weddings.
-The Clark County, Las Vegas website states that marriage licenses in the state of Nevada to not require either a blood test or waiting period.
-Those looking to wed must get a license from the courthouse and the cost is $77 and the payment must be in cash only.
+The Clark County, Nevada website states that marriage licenses in the state do not require either a blood test or waiting period.
+Those looking to wed must get a license from the courthouse at a cost of $77 and the payment must be in cash only.

 .@DanAndShay just sang “Speechless” at a wedding in Las Vegas.
 Joe Jonas & Sophie Turner to be exact.
 Congrats to the happy couple ???????????? pic.twitter.com/Rm2nEoEBPw